reputage/bluepea/docs/reference/api.md

 In order to create an *Thing* Registration request the client application needs to know the DID of the associated controlling Agent as well have access to the the priviate signing key of that Agent.
 In other words a Thing can only be created by a client application for an Agent controlled by the client application.

-Each Thing has a unique DID.
+Each *Thing* has a unique DID.
 The Server will also verify that the client application holds the associated private key used to create the Thing's DID.
 To create a DID the client application will first need to create an EdDSA signing keypair.

+Each *Thing* may also have a unique human friendly identifier (HID).
+Currently each HID is unique to its associated DID. *Issuer* *Agents* control an HID name space called and *Issuant* from which the HIDs are generated.

 To produce a unique EdDSA signing keypair using the libsodium library.